hegerty/ECON310/README.md

 Here is a [.pdf](https://www.law.berkeley.edu/wp-content/uploads/2015/04/Proofreading-Marks.pdf) with some Proofreader's markings.
 I use many (but not all) of them in my work.

-Here is some "review" material on basic statistics.
-These are also used in ECON 343 and/or 346.
+<b>Here is some "review" material on basic statistics.</b> These are also used in ECON 343 and/or 346.

 [Downloading Free Software: RStudio and gretl](https://www.youtube.com/watch?v=3jzJ1RzazxM)
 [A Very Basic Introduction to R and RStudio](https://youtu.be/is5BXo0HfZs)